 MS Symptoms: MS can cause loss of vision, weakness or incoordination, loss or changes in sensation, problems thinking or remembering things, urinary incontinence and other disabilities.
 While there are more than a dozen approved medicines to treat relapsing-remitting forms of MS, some people do not respond to treatment, which is why doctors are actively researching other new drugs and treatments, and doing clinical trials including the BEAT-MS study.

-Recommendations For Relapsing/Remitting MS: Dr. Richard Nash helped to write a position statement released in 2019 by the American Society for Blood and Marrow Transplantation (ASBMT).
-In it, MS neurologists and transplant physicians reviewed recent studies and trials and recommended high-dose chemotherapy and Autologous Hematopoietic Cell Transplantation (AHCT) for the treatment of active relapsing forms of MS in patients who have failed previous conventional therapy, to prevent further clinical relapses, brain lesions, and worsening disability.
-It was said on this report that "Based on the available evidence, the ASBMT recommends that treatment-refractory relapsing MS with high risk of future disability be considered a 'standard of care, clinical evidence available' indication for AHCT."
+Recommendations for Relapsing/Remitting MS: Dr. Richard Nash helped to write a position statement released in 2019 by the American Society for Transplantation and Cellular Therapy (ASTCT).
+In it, MS neurologists and transplant physicians reviewed recent studies and trials and recommended high-dose chemotherapy and AHCT (stem cell transplant) for the treatment of active relapsing forms of MS in patients who have failed previous conventional therapy, to prevent further clinical relapses, brain lesions, and worsening disability.
+The report stated that “Based on the available evidence, the ASTCT recommends that treatment-refractory relapsing MS with high risk of future disability be considered a ‘standard of care, clinical evidence available’ indication for AHSCT.”

 Stiff Person Syndrome (SPS)

 Also called Stiff Man syndrome, stiff person syndrome is a rare condition affecting the nervous system, primarily the brain and spinal cord.
 The syndrome is progressive and painful and affects twice as many women as men.
 The symptoms may include extreme muscle stiffness, rigidity and spasms both the trunk and limbs that make it extremely hard to move around.
 Most people with SPS experience symptoms between age 30 and 60 and eventually become disabled.